barbaradenney/portfolio/content/posts/design-system-series-part5-lessons-learned-starting-design-system.md

 ---

 After months of collaboration, testing, and iteration, the design system had grown from a simple idea into an adopted framework across multiple teams.
-But it wasn’t always a smooth journey.
-Like most large initiatives, it came with important lessons—some expected, many surprising.
+But it wasn't always a smooth journey.
+Like most large initiatives, it came with important lessons, some expected and many surprising.

 Here are the most valuable takeaways from the experience: